 What can you do?

-To import context into memoQ: In a WorldServer document, each segment (called translation unit) has a numeric identifier, called the trans-unit ID.
-Under the Context section, check the Import trans-unit ID as context ID check box.
+To import context into memoQ: WorldServer documents are special XML files.
+Each segment is stored in a <trans-unit> element that has a numeric identifier in the id attribute.
+In the Context section, check the Import trans-unit's "id" value as context check box.
 If you don't do that, memoQ won't be able to return context matches from the translation memories when you translate WorldServer documents.